amirci/smartview-blog/_posts/2015-08-26-big_picture.markdown

 ### Comparing releases

-When using _User Story Mapping_ on a wall usually all the releases are ordered from top to bottom making easy to evaluate what has been the focus so far and were should the team focus next.
+When doing a _User Story Map_ on a wall all the releases are ordered from top to bottom making easy to identify on each release the _User Activities_ (Groups) what _User Tasks_ (Subgroups) have been worked on so far, compare and decide what to do for future releases.

-The _User Story Map_ in _SmartView_ is meant to facilitate working on one release at a time concentrating on the stories on each group.
+The _User Story Map_ in _SmartView_ is meant to make really easy working on one release at a time concentrating on the stories on each _Group_.

 To see all the releases together you can use the _Big Picture_ view.